codeigniter4/shield/docs/0 - install.md

 # Installation

+These instructions assume that you have already [installed the CodeIgniter 4 app starter](https://codeigniter.com/user_guide/installation/installing_composer.html) as the basis for your new project, that you have setup your `.env` file and created a database, and can access it via the Spark CLI script.

 Installation is done through [Composer](https://getcomposer.org).
 The example assumes you have it installed globally.
 If you have it installed as a phar, or othewise you will need to adjust the way you call composer itself.